fuston05/users_api/README.md

 - Run 'npm install'
 - Run 'npm run server' to start up the server (running with nodemon)
 - See below about running seed files once you have your postgres database set up.
 - Database is named 'users' in the source code.
-If you call your DB something else you will need to update the knexfile.js in the root.
+If you call your DB something else you will need to update DB name in the knexfile.js in the root directory.
 - Table names will be consistent if you run the migrations using knex. (see below)

 ---